 Also, the touch velocity feels a little over-tuned next to Albion One or Symphonic Strings.
 Studio Strings Pro wants to bark at you for pushing too far into the red if you hit the keys too hard.
 This is more apparent on the short articulations, but even on longs, care is required to control mod wheel dynamics and keep the entire orchestra reigned in.

 Of course, in times when more impact is required, this is fantastic.
 The orchestra feels more responsive and edgy, like a few extra cups of coffee we fed to the players before they recorded.

-Possibly if I had to pigeonhole Studio Strings, I would suggest it better suited for contemporary productions, sound designer or artists looking for a traditional string sound, but the freedom to work with synths and other instruments.
-I don’t feel Spitfire market Studio String towards a younger, more pop orientated audience, but it would certainly be the library I would suggest to someone like that looking for a string sound compatible right out of the box with modern production techniques.
+Possibly if I had to pigeonhole Studio Strings, I would suggest it is better suited for contemporary productions, sound designers or artists looking for a traditional string sound, but the freedom to work with synths and other instruments.
+I don’t feel Spitfire market Studio String towards a younger, more pop-orientated audience, but it would certainly be the library I would suggest to someone like that looking for a string sound compatible right out of the box with modern production techniques.

 It is clear, however, Spitfire Audio intend the library to be used in conjunction with other sound libraries, and even real-world players.
 The manual features some very sound suggestions on using the product, as well as some weirdly self-defeating advice to limit the use of sampled strings and focus on live players for all the “stuff that matters”.

 Another fantastic product and one that fills a gap in the orchestral catalogue for modern and more pop-orientated composers.

 I particularly like the openness of the sound and the flexibility to use the external processing option.
 While 3rd party reverb is an obvious direction, I found more creative interest when experimenting with synthesis and sample manipulation.